 Dear travelers: I'm the owner of BoliviaBella.com.
 Read more about me

-1. Bolivian roads are awful and not well-maintained, and Bolivian drivers often don't have licenses, drive drunk, or drive too fast.
-Nearly 200 people died in bus and biking accidents just in 2010 on various Bolivian roads, and a similar number in 2011.
-By July 2012 the statistics were rising as well, due in part to horrific accidents such as this one, this one, and this one, all of which took place in a one-week period.
-Tourists were involved.
+1. Bolivian roads can be awful and not well-maintained.
+Bolivian drivers also often don't have licenses, drive drunk, or drive too fast.
 Tour vehicles are also often not safe.
 This horrifying story left me in tears.
 It involved one of our own website visitors, and compelled me more than any other to start thinking about travel insurance.
-I had NEVER used it before.
+I had never used it before.

 2. Bolivia thrives on offering adventure tourism.
 Tours like the Death Road bicycle tour and Uyuni tours have resulted in several tourist deaths.
 Never underestimate how remote and distant some tourist attractions in Bolivia are.
 Medical centers can be hours away and most are poorly equipped.
-Tour operators often do not offer safety features, have no first-aid training, and often don't even have the necessary equipment to communicate with their offices if something happens.
+Tour operators often do not offer safety features, have no first-aid training, and often don't even have equipment to communicate with emergency services.

 3. Crime is on the rise.
 Bolivia has always had a problem with pickpockets and the theft of cameras, backpacks and other items.
-But during the past 3 years these and drug-related crimes have skyrocketed.
-In addition, crimes directed at foreigners, such as express kidnappings, "pildoritas" (a woman drugs your drink, her accomplice kidnaps you, robs you, then abandons you) and fake police officers demanding your documents, are becoming more frequent in some areas, especially La Paz and Santa Cruz.
+In addition, crimes directed at foreigners, such as express kidnappings, "pildoritas" (a woman drugs your drink then robs you) and fake police officers demanding your documents, are becoming more frequent in some areas.

-4. Civil unrest is on the rise.
-The country has been very politically unstable during the past seven years and has seen a serious spike in the number of protests, road blocks, and strikes.
+4. Civil unrest is prevalent.
+The country has been very politically unstable during the past few years and has seen a serious spike in the number of protests, road blocks, and strikes.
 For travelers, this means your trip itinerary may change, flights could be cancelled or missed, or your entire trip could be ruined.
-In 2010 over 100 tourists were stranded for 18 days in the Potosí/Uyuni area behind road blocks and protests.
-Their embassies could not get food to them or extract them from the area.

 5. Other things that can occur.
-You could get sick, the airlines could lose your luggage, your trip could get delayed or canceled, natural disasters, etc. Bolivia's largest airline, Aerosur, suspended all operations on 18 May 2012 leaving thousands of travelers stranded.
-Travelers who had tickets on Aerosur told us that Aerosur offered no alternative flights or refunds and they found themselves obliged to pay for new flights.
+You could get sick, the airlines could lose your luggage, your trip could get delayed or canceled, natural disasters such as landslides and flooding do happen.